dwhiffing/fury/content/nato/be/army/body.md

-The main battle tank of the Belgian Army is the Leopard I, and eight tank regiments (battalions) were each equipped with 40 (3x Coy of 13 + 1 Command).
-Each Mechanized Brigade had one unit, 17<sup>th</sup> Armoured Brigade had two and the eighth was the ‘2<sup>nd</sup> Jaagers te Paard’, a reconnaissance unit.
+The main battle tank of the Belgian Army is the Leopard I, and eight tank regiments (battalions) were each equipped with 40 (3x Coy of 13 + 1 Command) of these versatile tanks.
+Each Mechanized Brigade had one unit, while 17<sup>th</sup> Armoured Brigade had two and the eighth battalion was the ‘2<sup>nd</sup> Jaagers te Paard’, a reconnaissance unit.

 <img src="/assets\images\nato\be\army\image2.jpeg" style="width:3.93542in;height:2.625in" />